LeNPaul/iguana-email-automation/README.md

    * Instead of running one task once a day every day, run more than one task and be able to customize times of the day, which days, etc.
  * Combine two channels into one.
  * Refactor logic for excluding holidays.
+ * Potentially put this all in a Python application.